angelhumano/google_analytics_cert_capstone/README.md

 Through this case study, I will gain valuable insights into how consumers are using the Bellabeat app by performing data analysis.
 By following the data analysis process steps—Ask, Prepare, Process, Analyze, Share, and Act—I aim to unlock growth opportunities and provide high-level recommendations to guide Bellabeat's marketing strategy.

-Visit the [Bellabeat website](https://bellabeat.com/) to learn more about their products and services.
+Visit the [Bellabeat website](https://bellabeat.com/) to learn the company that inspired this case study.

 ### Business Problem